 Our first-year advising team is excited to help you prepare for your USF journey.

-While I have been a part of the USF community for over 15 years, always working with students, I am thrilled for the opportunity to work with new students in the Humanities and Academic Exploration or ‘not yet decided’ students.
-I will also continue to work with those students working for admission in to a Healthcare program.
+While I have been a part of the USF community for over 15 years, always working with students, I am thrilled for the opportunity to work with new students.
+Advising, for me, is highly relational—a chance for students to learn more about themselves and make their own decisions.
 I have been working with college students almost every year since I graduated college myself.
 This is in part because I think college experience is a thrilling and transformational one for students.
 I want to help students in their transition to USF and to help them understand and make the most of their own experience.

 If you have general questions about advising, here’s how to get in touch with us: